straup/machinetags-readinglist/machinetags-readinglist.md

 http://www.flickr.com/groups/api/discuss/72157594497877875/

-### Code: Flickr Developer Blog » Machine Tags, last.fm and RockʼnʼRoll
+### Flickr Developer Blog » Machine Tags, last.fm and RockʼnʼRoll

 http://code.flickr.com/blog/2008/08/28/machine-tags-lastfm-and-rocknroll/

-### Code: Flickr Developer Blog: Wildcard Machine Tag URLs
+### Flickr Developer Blog: Wildcard Machine Tag URLs

 "Which brings us to the part where I tell you that weʼve added the ability to search for machine tagged photos in plain old tag URLs (as well as in tag searches on the Flickr search page) using the facetted query syntax that